 Perhaps in response to this, John Dunstaple began creating pieces designed to evade time, resisting cadences in order to spin seemingly infinite, mellifluous lines.
-As medievalist Jennifer Bailey has argued so convincingly, with his radical way of hearing and constructing duration, Dunstaple seemed to be attempting to salvage time from sordid fiscal concerns, trying instead to conjure up sounds of eternity.
+As medievalist Jennifer Bailey has argued, with his radical way of hearing and constructing duration, Dunstaple seemed to be attempting to salvage time from sordid fiscal concerns, trying instead to conjure up sounds of eternity.
 He was trying to keep divinity safe.

 Dunstaple was not alone in this pursuit.
 Scores searching for perpetuity were also written by his colleagues on the Continent: Dufay and Binchois, leading to Ockegham, Busnoys, des Prez, onwards to Palestrina.
 Set adrift on increasingly powerful tides of change, composers wrote hypnotic, agonizingly expressive polyphony.

 Hearing their arching, aching lines makes us wonder whether they were trying to build a place outside of worldly time before Humanism swept all this aside, confining rhythms to bodies once more: pulse measured by heartbeat and breath, no longer reaching for immortality.